scharlau/Rails_Guessing_Game/README.md

 For this game we still have the game.rb model as before, and some of the game logic has moved to the games_controller.rb file.
-The views have been modified a little to show more of what's happening in the database, but have otherwise are what is provided by Rails scaffolding.
+The views have been modified a little to show more of what's happening in the database, but are otherwise what is provided by Rails scaffolding.

 ## To get started ##